 Commissioner Starks has proven himself to be a true public servant who is dedicated to ensuring everyone in this country has equal access to communication services.
-He continues to receive our highest level of support to remain on the FCC and we encourage you to act swiftly to reconfirm him to his post, as this is critical to the future of our communities.
-If you have any questions, please contact Alisa Valentin, Senior Director of Technology and Telecommunications Policy at the National Urban League, at avalentin@nul.org.
+He continues to receive our highest level of support to remain on the FCC and we encourage you to urge the United States Senate to act swiftly to reconfirm him to his post, as this is critical to the future of our communities.
+If you have any questions, please contact Alisa Valentin, Senior Director of Technology and Telecommunications Policy at the National Urban League at avalentin@nul.org.